 - When we’re born, we have more bones than when we become adults.
 True or false?

 The Know Yourself universe is filled with exciting adventures.
-But even more exciting are the characters that go on them!
+But even more exciting are the characters that go on these adventures!
+Talking about the characters is the third of the 5 senses activities for kids.
 Known as the Time Skaters, each of the six members have super powers related to one of the five senses.

 - Pinky’s super sense is smell, because she always follows her nose.